Beat Hazard: Development

 After being made redundant at his previous employer, director Steve Hunt chose to go indie instead of work for another company.
 He conceived Beat Hazard because of his interest in music visualizers, leading him to turn the idea into a video game.
 He was further influenced by the music video game Audiosurf.

 A demo of the game was produced over the span of a few days.

 Release

 Hunt attempted to submit Beat Hazard to Xbox Live Arcade to have the game featured on the Xbox 360, but it was rejected twice.

 Beat Hazard Ultra

 An enhanced edition of Beat Hazard was later released for Microsoft Windows, iOS, Android and the PlayStation 3.
 The Xbox 360 version of the game was re-released under this edition afterwards.
-This edition added more features, including a new weapon power-ups such as missiles and a perk system.
+This edition added more features, including new weapon power-ups such as missiles and a perk system.
 It also introduced money that can spawn by destroying enemies and bosses.
 Money is used to buy and upgrade perks once they're unlocked after ranking up.